 “Cyber civics, etiquette in the digital world, is an element of the seventh-grade curriculum”

 When it comes to technology, what older student with a Smartphone wouldn’t be worried about a school that eschews computers!
-What those older students will find, however, is that Waldorf schools are particularly interested in limiting media at home, especially for young children, and eliminating media use at school for all k-6 or K-8 children.
+What those older students will find, however, is that Waldorf schools are particularly interested in limiting media at home, especially for young children.
 While it varies from school to school, for the most part older children and their media use is a family decision and the schools asks families to honor balance and limits.
 No one needs to throw away their Smartphone, but students may be surprised that their new friends do not have them!

-While there is no actual technology in Waldorf K-8 schools, there is talk of technology.
+While there is no actual technology in Waldorf K-8 school classrooms, there is education about technology.
 Cyber civics, etiquette in the digital world, is an element of the seventh-grade curriculum.
 Later, on-line research becomes an aspect of the middle-school program, including how to find credible sources.
 Some teachers may decide to introduce a touch-typing class with an eye towards reaching keyboard proficiency.

 Younger children may learn that some topics and clothing related to popular brands of programming on television or in movies and video games will be discouraged as topics in school.
 They will soon find that their classmates engage in many pleasing imaginative alternatives.
 To build something on the playground that was built in Minecraft, will be redirected by peers as simply a game of building generally.
 Soon enough new students learn that school is a place for imagination outside the influence of media references.

 “When the time is right, they are ready”